FOREX-Euro takes back some ground lost to dollar ahead of ECB

 By Lisa Twaronite

-The Canadian dollar, meanwhile, edged lower against its U.S. counterpart after Liberal leader Justin Trudeau won a stunning election victory over Prime Minister Stephen Harper’s Conservatives.
+The Canadian dollar, meanwhile, edged down against its U.S. counterpart after Liberal leader Justin Trudeau apparently won a stunning election victory over Prime Minister Stephen Harper’s Conservatives.

-The euro inched up slightly to $1.1331, after dropping as low as $1.1306 on Monday, but its gains were seen limited ahead of Thursday’s ECB meeting as it comes against a backdrop of deflationary pressure.
+The euro inched up nearly 0.1 percent to $1.1335, after dropping as low as $1.1306 on Monday, but its gains were probably limited ahead of Thursday’s ECB meeting as it comes against a backdrop of deflationary pressure.

 Lower oil prices helped push euro zone consumer prices into negative territory last month, which some believe could prompt the ECB to eventually expand or extend its asset purchase programme.